awslabs/data-on-eks/website/docs/blueprints/distributed-databases/pinot.md

 > Note: All Apache Pinot components run on `StatefulSet` including **Zookeeper**

-> Note: This blueprint doesn't leverage [DeepStore](#link) currently and uses EBS volumes to store table segments.
+> Note: This blueprint doesn't leverage [DeepStore](https://docs.pinot.apache.org/basics/components/table/segment/deep-store) currently and uses EBS volumes to store table segments.

-> Future: Currently all Apache Pinot components run on m5.xlarge nodes that are provisioned as part of node groups.
-In future, we would leverage separate node groups for each components so that we can provide each Apache Pinot component specialized underlying hardware that improves overall performance of Apache Pinot.
+> Note: Based on your use case, you will need to update the cluster size and configuration to better handle your use case.
+You can read more about Apache Pinot capacity planning [here](https://startree.ai/blog/capacity-planning-in-apache-pinot-part-1) and [here](https://startree.ai/blog/capacity-planning-in-apache-pinot-part-2).

 ## Prerequisites 📝